github/codeql/docs/codeql/codeql-for-visual-studio-code/troubleshooting-variant-analysis.rst

 .. include:: ../reusables/beta-note-mrva.rst

-This article explains how to debug problems with variant analysis.
-That is, analysis run using GitHub Actions and not locally on your machine.
+This article explains how to debug problems with variant analysis, that is, analysis run using GitHub Actions and not locally on your machine.
 For information on troubleshooting local analysis, see ":ref:`Troubleshooting CodeQL for Visual Studio Code <troubleshooting-codeql-for-visual-studio-code>`."